Patterson River

-The Patterson River is a partly man-made urban river of the Port Phillip catchment in the Australian east coast state of Victoria, located in the outer southeastern suburbs of the Greater Melbourne region.
+The Patterson River is a partly man-made, tidal urban river of the Port Phillip catchment in the Australian east coast state of Victoria, located in the outer southeastern suburbs of the Greater Melbourne region.
 Under the name "Patterson", it is the shortest river in Victoria at only 6 km in length, although its main stem tributary and de facto upper section, the Dandenong Creek, is over 53 km long.

+The river has only two sites of bridge crossings along its entire course, being traversed by the Mornington Peninsula Freeway (and the adjacent Wells Road) at its middle section at Patterson Lakes, and by the combined bridges of the Nepean Highway and the Frankston railway line at the junction of Bonbeach and Carrum less than 180 m above its mouth.
+There are no ferry services across the river, but the river is navigable to private boats (both human- and engine-powered) that can be deployed from various marinas, docks and ramps along the river.